Fellowship Program Description:

 - South Asia

-Thematic Fellows will be expected to understand the major issues, actors, and policies impacting your selected theme, and be able to write and discuss the topic in multiple international and regional contexts.
+Thematic Fellows will be expected to understand the major issues, actors, and policies impacting their selected theme.
+They will be able to write and discuss the topic in multiple international and regional contexts.
 Candidates with a track record of professionally engaging with such issues will stand out.
-Potential thematic-based fellowships are listed below, although candidates can apply for a topic that is not listed here:
+Potential thematic-based fellowships are listed below:

 - Cybersecurity and Technology Fellow